 The Town of Brunswick water system serves water to approximately 6612 residents, living in approximately 3300 dwelling units as well as the commercial customers within the Town.
 The Town receives water from the City of Troy through metered connections at North Lake Ave, Sycaway Ave, South Lake, Brunswick Road and Leversee Road.
 Water not provide directly from Troy water mains under gravity is pumped and re-chlorinated at a booster pump station located at the Vanderhayden Reservoir to a 2,000,000 gallon steel storage reservoir which feeds the remaining distribution system including Rt.
 142, Rt.
 7, Rt.
 278 and Rt.
 2. The Town also has a water booster pump station in Cropseyville where the water is again re-chlorinated.
+Approximately 223 Million gallons were purchased from Troy and 115 Million gallon was billed to customers.
+Approximately 48 percent to the water was loss due to flushing, leaks and fire department use.
 Our average daily demand is 635,000 gallons.
 Our single highest day was 906,000 gallons.
-The Town of Brunswick charges \$4.73 per 1000 gallons.
-The average amount charged per household is \$165.00 annually for water, the Town bill twice per year.
-The average household is consuming approximately 35,000 gallons per year.
+The Town of Brunswick charges \$5.55 per 1000 gallons.
+The average amount charged per household is \$388 annually for water, the Town bill twice per year.
+The average household is consuming approximately 70,000 gallons per year.